 When we were near Cul-de-Sac du Marin I called Mr. Yiannis.
 Yes, a berth had been assigned to Thetis but all the marina attendants leave at 6 PM.
 If I did not make it by that time I was to moor side-to at the fuel dock.
 After entering the large Marin Bay, I lowered the sails and started the motor.
 The bay is very tricky to navigate because one must follow a channel that snakes around reefs and shallow sand bars.
 This channel is well marked but to make it even more challenging it uses the buoys in the American IALA B system which is the opposite of the IALA A used by the rest of the world.
 That is you must keep a red marker to your starboard instead of to your port.

 I spoke with an attendant.
-They will help me move Thetis tomorrow between 8 and 8:30 AM to her assigned berth but I can spend tonight here.
-Also, I can clear customs tomorrow before noon.
+They will help me move Thetis tomorrow between 8 and 8:30 AM to her assigned berth but I could spend tonight here.
+Also, I could clear customs tomorrow before noon.

 I made myself a celebratory ouzo and called my wife and daughters.
 It was too late in Greece to call my brother so I sent him an SMS.
-There is no GPRS signal here so e-mails are out.
+There was no GPRS signal here so e-mails were out.
 For dinner I walked to a restaurant and had a very good fish.

 Martinique is a province of France.
 It is part of the French Antilles and the most northerly of the Windwards Caribbean islands.
 Martinique has an area of 1,128 km² and a population of 432,900.
 It is very mountainous and green.
 There are two volcanoes, the tallest Mount-Pelée is still active and on May 8 1902 it erupted destroying the then capital of the island, St. Pierre, killing over 30,000 people.

 Martinique was colonized by France in 1635 and in 1946 became a prefecture (province) of France.
 It is the birthplace of Empress Josephine the wife of Napoleon Bonaparte.